fivetran/dbt_salesforce/README v2.md

 - If you encounter any questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/fivetran/dbt_salesforce/issues/new/choose) section to find the right avenue of support for you.
 - If you would like to provide feedback to the dbt package team at Fivetran, or would like to request a future dbt package to be developed, then feel free to fill out our [Feedback Form](https://www.surveymonkey.com/r/DQ7K7WW).
 - Have questions or want to just say hi?
 Book a time during our office hours [here](https://calendly.com/fivetran-solutions-team/fivetran-solutions-team-office-hours) or send us an email at solutions@fivetran.com.

-## Database support
-This package has been tested on BigQuery, Snowflake, Redshift, Postgres, Spark, and Databricks.

 ### Databricks Dispatch Configuration
 dbt `v0.20.0` introduced a new project-level dispatch configuration that enables an "override" setting for all dispatched macros.
 If you are using a Databricks destination with this package you will need to add the below (or a variation of the below) dispatch configuration within your `dbt_project.yml`.
 This is required in order for the package to accurately search for macros within the `dbt-labs/spark_utils` then the `dbt-labs/dbt_utils` packages respectively.